 - The single-piece method involves keeping the jaw basically intact while shifting it into the correct alignment.

-Whatever method Dr. Perry L. Brooks or Dr. Seth R. Brooks decide on, they will start by pulling the cheeks back and making small incisions inside the mouth.
+Whatever method Dr. Seth R. Brooks decide on, they will start by pulling the cheeks back and making small incisions inside the mouth.
 This keeps unsightly scars from forming on the face, so patients won’t have to feel ashamed or discouraged after their surgery.

-If the problem is in the upper jaw, Dr. Perry L. Brooks or Dr. Seth R. Brooks will have to make cuts along the upper lip near the base of the nose.
+If the problem is in the upper jaw, Dr. Seth R. Brooks will have to make cuts along the upper lip near the base of the nose.
 He does this so he can lift gum tissue and slice into the bone here, gently maneuvering it into place.
 After the jaw has been aligned, they will then insert screws or plates to keep it in place while it heals.

 Patients suffering from lower jaw issues will have cuts made around their wisdom teeth.
-Again, Dr. Perry L. Brooks or Dr. Seth R. Brooks will lift gum tissue to access the lower jawbone.
+Again, Dr. Seth R. Brooks will lift gum tissue to access the lower jawbone.
 They can then slide it into the correct position and secure it in place to give it time to heal.

 In either upper or lower jaw surgeries, sometimes patients may require Bone Grafting to promote healing and provide more density in the area.
 If necessary, this bone is collected from other parts of the body, such as the ribs, legs, or hips.
 It can then be reshaped and secured into place with plates and screws to make the jawbone more stable.